Call Center Knowledge Base: Best Software and How to Build

 🎊 Congratulations, you have successfully set up a knowledge base portal on your website.

-You can configure and customize your call center knowledge base however you like by from the Website Dashboard > Heroic KB > Settings.
+You can configure and customize your call center knowledge base to your liking from the Heroic KB settings.

 Most of the options are self-explanatory.